okkur/reposeed/templates/CONTRIBUTING.md

 ### First contribution

-If you are starting out contributing to {{ .Project.Name }}, there might be smaller scoped issues available under the "starter issues" label.
+If you are starting out contributing to {{ .Project.Name }}, there might be smaller scoped "starter issues" available:
 [Current starter issues]({{ .ContributionLinks.StarterIssues }})

 ### Report bug